Resolving QuotaExceededError: Browser Storage Limits Across Chrome, Firefox, and Safari

 reject(

-'Storage quota exceeded.
+new Error('Storage quota exceeded.
 Fallback cleanup executed.
-Retry with reduced payload.'
+Retry with reduced payload.'),

 );